codemang/Dotfiles/README.md

 1)  Run `$ token_manager add github_copy_commit_to_pr [GITHUB TOKEN]`

+1) Give iTerm access to send key strokes via an osascript for the [color toggle script](util/toggle_colors.rb)

 ### Updates

 From then on any changes to the repo will be applied by pulling the latest version and running update.